GClunies/reflekt/README.md

 > It ONLY reads table and column names for artifact templating.

 ### dbt
-[dbt](https://www.getdbt.com/) is a data transformation tool that enables anyone who knows SQL to transform (model) data in a cloud data warehouse.
-When modeling data in dbt, it is [best practice](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) to:
+[dbt](https://www.getdbt.com/) enables anyone that knows SQL to transform data in a cloud data warehouse.
+But following [best practice](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) means:
 - Define sources pointing to the raw data.
-- Define staging models, 1-to-1 for each source, that [rename, recast, or usefully reconsider](https://discourse.getdbt.com/t/how-we-used-to-structure-our-dbt-projects/355#data-transformation-101-1) columns into a consistent format.
-Materialized as views.
+- Write staging models that [rename, recast, or usefully reconsider](https://discourse.getdbt.com/t/how-we-used-to-structure-our-dbt-projects/355#data-transformation-101-1) columns into a consistent format.
-- Document staging models.
+- Document and test the staging models.
-- Test the staging models (e.g., unique values, check for nulls, etc).

-For product analytics, this can be ***a lot of work to maintain***, where:
+For 100s of product analytics events, that change at the pace of product development, this can be **burdensome and boring.**
-- There 10s to 100s of events and properties.
-- Events and properties are added/updated as requirements evolve, often without the Data team knowing.
-- Product and Engineering teams are bigger than the Data team, making it account for data changes in models and documentation.

-`reflekt build` handles all of this by automating the creation of private dbt package that creates sources, staging models, and documentation for each event with a schema in a Reflekt project.
-This private package can be used as a foundation for warehouse first product analytics.
+That's where [`reflekt build`](#reflekt-build) steps in.

 ## Contribute
 - Source Code: [github.com/GClunies/reflekt](https://github.com/GClunies/reflekt)